 - A successful drag gesture usually results in a moved/relocated object.

 As mentioned, the most common usage of the drag gesture is to move or relocate an item.

-Here are some example of using the drag gesture on Galaxy S21.
+Here are some examples of using the drag gesture on Galaxy S21.

 - To relocate app icons in the Home screen and Apps screen.

 - To add apps or widgets from the Apps screen to the Home screen.